Introducing Chatham’s Academic Success Division

 Under the Academic Success Division, key resources will be shared among four offices:

-Bringing these offices into a centralized structure will help them share relevant information with students about where they can find more resources.
+This centralized structure helps these offices share relevant information with students about where they can find more resources.

 For example, a student who goes to Career Development with questions about summer internships may be connected to the Office of International Affairs for additional information about internships that can be completed during a semester abroad, Bukowski said.